 These limitations may require a transfer student from an unapproved institution to repeat courses and to graduate with additional credits in order to qualify to take the California Acupuncture Licensing Examination (CALE).

 Upon enrollment in the program, you will be given the opportunity to request transfer credit for specific classes that are essentially similar in description, content, level, and credits/hours and were taken at an accredited college or university.
 You must complete a transfer credit request form and utilize course descriptions and syllabi to ascertain the alignment of course content.
 Transfer credit must be requested and reviewed within 12 months of your matriculation or prior to the quarter in which the course is offered (whichever occurs first).
 Transfer credit is awarded only for classes completed with a grade of “C” or better.
 If a core course was completed more than seven years ago, you may be asked to demonstrate competency in the course in question via a challenge exam, or to repeat the course.

-If, after receiving transfer credit verification, you still feel that additional transfer credit should be granted, you must appeal in writing to the Assistant Dean of Master's Studies.
+If, after receiving transfer credit verification, you still feel that additional transfer credit should be granted, you must appeal in writing to the Vice President of Academic Affairs.